Best Backyard Play Ideas

-Enjoy these fun ideas for outdoor play when there is no playground equipment nearby.
+Enjoy our picks for the best backyard play ideas when there is no playground equipment nearby.
 These are low cost, low-prep activities for backyards large or small.
-Have fun outdoors all summer long with these fun play ideas.
+Have fun all summer long with these fun options for outdoor play.

 Backyard activities for yards without a playground

-Outdoor play experiences are important for early childhood development.
-They build social, gross motor and spatial skills.
+Outdoor play experiences build social, gross motor and spatial skills.
 They get kids in touch with their natural surroundings for sensory learning experiences.

-But outdoor play spaces differ for everyone.
+While there is much to enjoy about the great outdoors, play spaces differ for everyone.
 Some have large backyards.
-Some have a deck or paved area only.
+Some have a deck or paved area.
 Others have access to a playground nearby.

 In this post I offer a few suggestions for games and activities to do outside when swings and slides and other equipment are not available.